grotius-cnc/skynet_robot_control_rtos_ethercat/README.md

 The hal (hardware abstract layer) is reading the commanded machine position's every 1ms.
 This 1ms thread is called the servo-thread.
 In the kernel we use a realtime component called "streamer" This streamer read's the program position files and perform's a position every 1ms.
+The program path is calculated and written to multiple textfiles before execution by the streamer input.
 In this way the machine execution has a realtime performance.
+Through the tiny memory load during execution, program's can carry a huge complexity load.

 The code in a nutshell :
 1. Load the machine stepfiles.